robert-hardy/statistical_inference/PITCHME.md

 ---

-A coin is tossed twice and shows two heads.
+A coin is tossed twice and shows HH.

 > Given the data, I’m less persuaded that the coin is fair.